dexie/dexie-website/cloud/docs/cli.md

 title: 'Dexie Cloud CLI'
 ---

-The Dexie Cloud command-line interface is a node binary in the same package as the Dexie Cloud addon: dexie-cloud.
-The CLI is a Node.js executable and works on all Node.js compliant platforms with Node.js installed.
+The Dexie Cloud command-line interface `dexie-cloud` is an executable npm package.
+It is the CLI for creating and managing sync databases.
+You do not have to install the package to use it.
+The only prerequisit is having node.js installed on your system.
+The `npx` tool that comes with Node.js will download it temporarily from npm when you run any dexie-cloud command, such as `npx dexie-cloud --help`.

 ## create
 Creates a database in the cloud.